rachelic44/FG-interpreter-client-server-simulator/README.md

 # FlightGearSimulatorW
 Flight Simulator.
-Visualize a real plane with it's system, controlled by the code that represents both the server and the client, that give and send requests to the simulator. supporting the flight gear simualator (available for linux &amp; windows).
+Visualize a real plane with it's system, controlled by a multi-threaded code that represents both the server and the client, that give and send requests to the simulator. supporting the flight gear simualator (available for linux &amp; windows).

 This is the first part of the flight gear project written in c++.